 Our region is inherently vulnerable to bad air quality because of our geography and weather patterns, so we don’t have a lot of wiggle room when it comes to new pollution.
 Local weather patterns make our region vulnerable to air pollution—particularly in the winter when inversions, like the one two weeks ago, trap pollutants in a layer of stagnant air that can linger for days.
 In the 1990s, air quality was so bad in Sandpoint that the city instituted local rules needed to meet baseline standards set by the Clean Air Act.

 Today, federal and state agencies are budget-strapped and lack the support to hold polluters to the rules on the books.
 The Environmental Protection Agency has lost 700 employees since the election of Donald Trump, and his administration has proposed further defunding the EPA by 31%.
 Because of this, the EPA is far less able to assist states like Idaho and Washington with the funding, monitoring and technical expertise that would ensure that the proposed smelter does not break the rules and pollute our air.
 Idaho and Washington environmental agencies alone simply don’t have the resources to properly enforce air quality permits and demand the most protective pollution controls from savvy industrial companies.

 All this means that we must voice our concerns for our health and communities so that our leaders hear them loud and clear.
 As a baseline, HiTest should commit to collecting solid, site-specific air quality and weather data for at least one year before asking the state of Washington for a permit.
 So we need to demand that our state environmental agencies step up and fight for our clean air and demand this information from HiTest.

-Take action now to request that the Washington Department of Ecology and the Idaho Department of Environmental Quality require HiTest to collect site-specific data over a 1-year period.
+Take action now [action is no longer available] to request that the Washington Department of Ecology and the Idaho Department of Environmental Quality require HiTest to collect site-specific data over a 1-year period.